Treating premenstrual syndrome (PMS)

 As well as preventing pregnancy, the combined contraceptive pill may help improve symptoms of PMS in some women by preventing ovulation (when an egg is released from your ovaries).

-In particular, newer types of contraceptive pill containing certain versions of the hormone progestogen, such as the Yasmin pill, have been shown to be effective in treating some PMS symptoms, and may even be effective in improving symptoms of PMDD.
+In particular, newer types of contraceptive pill containing certain versions of the hormone progestogen, such as the Yasmin pill, have been shown to be effective for treating some PMS symptoms, and may even be effective for improving symptoms of PMDD.

-However, contraceptive pills do not help all women and they can have side effects similar to the symptoms of PMS, such as breast pain or a depressed mood.
+However, contraceptive pills don't help all women and they can have side effects similar to the symptoms of PMS, such as breast pain or a depressed mood.

 Oestrogen-only patches and implants

 Like combined contraceptive pills, oestrogen-only patches and implants may help improve some symptoms of PMS by preventing ovulation.
-However, they are usually only used to treat PMS under the guidance of a gynaecologist.
+However, they're usually only used to treat PMS under the guidance of a gynaecologist.